LostInVelvet/Referral-Contest-Update-Bot-for-Beermoney/README.md

 8. Fill in the list of banned users into banned_users.txt

 9. Set the date for the last referral contest in last_updated.txt

-# Notable Features

-* New links or text can be added, or old links can be removed from the post at any time.
-The bot copies the post right before editing each time.
-* Old contest entries are saved to the disk, and then deleted from the spreadsheet.
-* Error messages are sent via the reddit messaging system and stored in a file.
-* Each referral link is tested to see if it works.
-If it does not work, the bot will test up to 100 entries in attempts of finding a working link.
-* If no valid referral link can be found, the old referral link and winner will be left in the posts and the moderator will be notified.

 # Assumptions
 This is the list of every assumption made by this program that isn't directly controlled by the program.